tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.
+Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected NamedGroup matches that supplied in the HelloRetryRequest.
 If either of these values differ, the client MUST abort the connection with a fatal "handshake_failure" alert.